-The Company has appointed Frostrow to provide marketing and investor relations services in the belief that a well-marketed investment company is more likely to grow over time, have a more diverse, stable list of shareholders and its shares will trade at close to net asset value per share over the long run.
-Frostrow actively promotes the Company as set out on pages 24 and 25.
+The Company has appointed Frostrow to provide marketing and investor relations services in the belief that a well-marketed investment company is more likely to grow over time, have a more diverse, stable list of shareholders and its shares will trade closer to the net asset value per share over the long run.
+Frostrow actively promotes the Company as set out on pages 27 and 28.